zecure/shadowd.zecure.org/content/documentation/architecture.md

 Every filter has a numerical impact that tries to specify the dangerousness and its unambiguity.
 The impacts of all matching filters are aggregated and compared to a threshold.
 If the total impact is greater than the threshold the input is classified as a threat.

+The rules of the blacklist are stored in the database.
+You can find them in [pgsql_layout.sql](https://github.com/zecure/shadowd/blob/master/misc/databases/pgsql_layout.sql#L155-L239) or [mysql_layout.sql](https://github.com/zecure/shadowd/blob/master/misc/databases/mysql_layout.sql#L153-L237).

 ### Whitelist